-The biggest problem?
-Deciding what to do during your time in this fantastic city.
-From simple family fun found at places like farmers markets and adorable coffee shops to more big and exciting destinations like Walt Disney World Resort, there are tons of things to do in Orlando with kids.
+Wether you are stopping in Orlando on a Florida Road Trip or coming to just spent a week here you will find plenty to do.
+From simple family fun found at places like farmers markets and adorable coffee shops to more big and exciting destinations like Magic Kingdom or Universal Studios there are tons of things to do in Orlando with kids.

 Table of Contents

 As mentioned above, it can be a little bit overwhelming trying to decide what to do while in Orlando.
 With so many options to consider, you might not even know where to begin.

 Lucky for you, we’ve already done a lot of the work by picking and choosing the very best kid-friendly attractions for your Orlando family vacation and be sure to check out these cheap Orlando restaurants when everyone is hungry!

 Yes with kids!
 We went with our kids to a escape room when they were 12,9,9 and 7 and it was an awesome time!
 We went another time with 2 other families and did boys versus girls.
 So much fun!

 If you are in Orlando be sure to check out the The Escape Game!